freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/2-modeling.md

 ## UV-Map

-Now we will map our objects so they perfectly align with the masks we've created in the previous step.
+Now we will map our objects, so they perfectly align with the masks we've created in the previous step.
 There is just one add-on for Blender that we need to install first, to make this quick.

 The add-on is called *TexTools*.
 Go to the [GitHub page](https://github.com/SavMartin/TexTools-Blender) and [download](https://github.com/SavMartin/TexTools-Blender/archive/master.zip) the archive of the repo.
 In Blender, choose *Edit -> Preferences -> Add-ons*, click on *Install*, select the downloaded archive, and enable the checkbox after installation.
 Then, close preferences.